newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 Dec 31 17:12:34 bobcat user.info BobcatApp: CFILE_DO_COMMAND: unzip -p '/flash/storage/PV_TUNEDB-0.0.10.09.pvu' PVU_FILE | openssl enc -d -aes-256-cbc -salt -out /tmp/PVU_FILE -pass pass:F6678H9Z9U8A7DHZDYCCUXH9SH2
 Dec 31 17:13:15 bobcat user.info BobcatApp: CFILE_DO_COMMAND: Returned 0
 ```
-Well.
 Nice!
-We found the holy grail!
+We found the holy grail.
-But why going through this many layers of obfuscation for eventually leaving the encryptions keys in plaintext in log files...
+I wondered what was the point of going through that many obfuscation layers to eventually just leave the encryptions keys in plaintext in the log files...
 Well, those log files are supposed to be encrypted: